The wrapped Fukaya category for semi-toric SYZ fibrations: Tame SYZ fibrations

-\end{enumerate} Any such coordinate system is determined uniquely up to bi-Lipschitz equivalence. \end{tm} \begin{rem} We may take $x_i=I_i$ for $i=1,2$ and $x_3$ to coincide outside of a compact set with a branch of the multi-valued action coordinate $I_3$ on each component of $\{x_3>1\}$.
+\end{enumerate} Any such coordinate system is determined uniquely up to bi-Lipschitz equivalence. \end{tm} \begin{rem} We may take $x_i=I_i$ for $i=1,2$.
 We may also assume $\Delta$ is contained in the plane $\{x_3=0\}$. \end{rem} \begin{proof} For each half infinite edge $e$ of $\Delta$ let $V_e=D^2\times e$.
 Let $h_e: V_e\to\R$ whose germ at $e\times\{(0,0)\}$ is $H_{e,\Ll}$.
 Then $|dh_e(t,0,0)|<C$ for $t\in e$.
 Thus there is an open neighborhood of $e\times\{(0,0)\}$ where the same inequality holds.
 By appropriately deforming $h$ outside of an even smaller neighborhood we may assume without loss of generality that the same inequality holds on all of $V_e$.
 Moreover, we may assume that $h$ satisfies uniform estimates on all derivatives on all of $V_e$.
 By Theorem \ref{tmExFibSem} there exists an SYZ fibration for which the sets $V_e$ describe the local normal coordinates.
 By taking the disk $D^2$ to be small enough we may assume that the corresponding action coordinates are embeddings on simply connected sets.
 Thus, after completing as in Theorem \ref{tmBijecCompDel}, this is the unique up to symplectomorphism complete nice SYZ fibration having with the same germ as the one we started with.

 To define the coordinate $x_3$ observe first that the difference between two successive branches of $dI_3$ is a bounded function of $(I_1,I_2,I_3)$.
 We may thus define a new function $J_3$ by interpolating two branches on a neighborhood of some cuts in such a way that the system $\{I_1,I_2,I_3\}$ is bi-Lipschitz equivalent to the system $\{I_1,I_2,J_3\}$ on any simply connected subset of $B_{reg}$.
 Fix a constant $C$ such that $|dH_{\Delta,\Ll}|\ll C$.
 Then by taking $D^2$ to be the disk of radius $e^{-C}$ we can interpolate $CJ_3$ with the normal coordinate $b_1$ in such a way that the requirements are satisfied. \end{proof}